dscheinah/pwsafe/README.md

 This is a password safe to be used a self hosted web application.
 It is implemented using modern PHP, MySQL and JavaScript.
 Of course some HTML and CSS is also needed.

-The current state of development currently is beta.
+The application currently is and will stay in beta.
-This means most parts of the application are working, but are not tested very well.
+This means all parts are working, but need to be tested.

-Some features are still under development:
+Some mobile optimizations are still missing.
-* share passwords with other users and groups

 This readme gives information about [Requirements](#requirements),